Description

 Parents

-GRM\(_q(0,m)\) codes are evaluations of all zero-degree polynomials on \(\mathbb{F}_q^n\), which are just the \(q\) constant polynomials.
-Therefore, \(q\)-ary repetition codes are GRM\(_q(0,m)\) codes.
+\(q\)-ary repetition codes can be thought of as extended RS codes [4].
+GRM\(_q(0,m)\) codes are evaluations of all zero-degree polynomials on \(\mathbb{F}_q^m\), which are just the \(q\) constant polynomials, so \(q\)-ary repetition codes are GRM\(_q(0,m)\) codes.

 \(q\)-ary repetition codes can be thought of as RS codes [4].